TC Yasa proof of climate emergency: Bainimarama

 44 people lost their lives during TC Winston.

-At COP 23, which Fiji chaired, it was revealed that the number of cool nights has decreased and warmer days has increased since 1942.
+At COP 23, which Fiji chaired, it was revealed that the number of cool nights has decreased and warmer days have increased since 1942.

 Tropical Cyclones were predicted to decrease in frequency and increase in intensity, which is exactly what Bainimarama is alluding to.